-Hillingdon Local Safeguarding Children Board Website
+Hillingdon Safeguarding Children Partnership

 The Designated Safeguarding Lead is responsible for Safeguarding and Child Protection and will coordinate action on child protection within the school.
-The key role of the Designated Safeguarding Lead is:-
+The key role of the Designated Safeguarding Lead is:

-- \circ $\,$ Manage referrals from school staff or any others from outside the school. - Work with external agencies and professionals on the matter of safety, Child Protection and safeguarding. - Undertake training.

-- Raise awareness of Safeguarding and Child Protection amongst the staff and parents. - Ensure that child protection information is transferred to a student's new school.
+- Manage referrals from school staff or any others from outside the school. - Work with external agencies and professionals on the matter of safety, Child Protection and safeguarding. - Undertake training. - o Raise awareness of Safeguarding and Child Protection amongst the staff and parents. - o Ensure that child protection information is transferred to a student's new school.